+*Though there are 13 hybrid measures in the final QRS measure set only 10 require a unique sample.

 CMS conducted interviews with issuers that had experience with performance measures data collection and other technical experts to confirm the data collection process and the associated burden.
 The following data collection process steps served as the basis for estimating labor hours: